hanpama/peppertext/README.md

 'In just a few hours, people across the U.S. will be settling...'
 ```

-You can create GoogleBlogPage with profile variables which are declared as
+You can create GoogleBlogPage object with profile variables which are declared as
 fields in `GoogleBlogPage` class.

 ```
 >>> p = GoogleBlogPage(